Hijron Ka Khanqah

-Hijron Ka Khanqah is an Islamic monument located in Mehrauli, South Delhi, India.
+Nomenclature

 The literal meaning of Hijron ka Khanqah is a "Sufi spiritual retreat for eunuchs", with the word hijron (plural of hijra) more widely referring to a specific community of transgender women throughout the Indian subcontinent.

-It is one of the many monuments located in the Mehrauli village within the Archeological Park.
-It is maintained well by the Hijras of Turkman Gate, in Shahjahanabad (present day Old Delhi) who are in possession of this 15th-century monument since the 20th century.
+Khanqah is a Persian word that connotes a religious edifice where Muslims of the Sufi tradition assemble to achieve spiritual peace and character building.

-Hijron Ka Khanqah is a pre-Mughal, Lodi period, monument dated to the 15th century known for the serene atmosphere that exists at the monument where some eunuchs of Delhi were buried during the Lodi dynasty's reign.
+Hijron Ka Khanqah is a pre-Mughal, Lodi period, monument dated from the 15th century known for the serene atmosphere that exists at the monument where some eunuchs of Delhi were buried during the [Lodi dynasty's reign.
 It is also said that Hijras of Turkman Gate who own this monument now visit the place on religious days to distribute food to the poor.

-Khanqah is Persian word.
-It connotes a religious edifice where Muslims of Sufi religious order assemble to achieve spiritual peace and character building.